|Class of 2020 Directory|

 William C. Friday Fellowship for Human Relations

 Class of 2020-2022

-For this fellowship cycle, the WLI selection committee and staff seated three class members from each of the organization's selection regions alongside six additional at-large members from across the state.
+For this fellowship cycle, the WLI selection committee and staff seated three class members from each of the organization's selection regions alongside five additional at-large members from across the state.
 In addition to prioritizing place-equity considerations, class members were evaluated and selected based on their curiosity, creativity, connectivity, and courage as North Carolina

 leaders and learners.
 Once the class meets in October 2020, each new class member will have the opportunity to share more with the fellowship community and networks during a given month over the course of the Fellowship cycle.